 I’ll never get tired of sangria, margarita or other refreshing summer cocktail recipes.
 But I still love finding brand new cocktails to try out!
-This strawberry gin rickey cocktail is a sweet and fruity cocktail with gin.
+This strawberry gin rickey cocktail is a sweet and fruity cocktail with gin and strawberries.
 You need to make a strawberry basil simple syrup and then you can combine it with the other ingredients.
 This is a tasty variation on a classic gin rickey to try this summer.

 How Do You Make Strawberry Basil Simple Syrup?